 Over the centuries many things can get lost in translation, are subject to interpretation and the translators whim, or sometimes just plain adulterated.

 Now I feel better than I ever have done before - both body and mind are more relaxed, calmer, balanced, connected.

 Words to help guide us to enlightenment.

-How would I describe my ever-increasing awareness of the position, motion and balance of my body?
-I've gone with 'sparkles' but "energy" could describe what I feel and visualise when working from Base-Line.
+How would I describe the visual experience of my ever-increasing awareness of the position, motion and balance of my body as I from Base-Line?

 I believe "blockages in energy" are due to the physical restrictions that form in our connective tissue system.
 These restrictions reduce our range of movement and affect sensory feedback from the body, creating 'blank spaces' and causing the signals to be misaligned on the 'body map' in our mind.